junaid-h0ssain/krishi-rokkha/README.md

     ```bash
     npm run dev
     ```
     The app should now be running at `http://localhost:5173` (or similar).
+(Open in Microsoft Edge)

+It is also deployed in vercel.
+(Link given above)

 ## 📂 Project Structure